karthik-33/karthik-33.github.io/_posts/2017-01-08-Predicting-survival-on-the-Titanic.md

 plt.ylabel("True positive rate")
 plt.show()
 ```

 <img src = "../img/ROC1.png" width = "600" height = "400">

 As a test case, the performance of the model at a decision threshold of 0.9 was assessed via a confusion matrix.
 As expected from the ROC curve, while the false positive rate was reduced, the true positive rate was reduced as well because the number of false negatives increased.

 **Confusion matrix (LR, 0.9 threshold, accuracy)**

 ```
 y_pred_90 = [1 if y_prob[i][1] >= 0.9 else 0 for i in range(len(y_prob))]
 pd.DataFrame(data = confusion_matrix(y_test, y_pred_90), index = ["0 Actu", "1 Actu"], columns = ["0 Pred", "1 Pred"])
 ```

 ```
          0 Pred	 1 Pred
 0 Actual	164	   1
 1 Actual	82	    21
 ```

-Next, the logistic regression model was optimized using GridSearchCV to find the optimal penalty ("L1" or "L2) and regularization hyperparameter C. *The optimal penalty was L2, and the optimal C was 0.34.
+Next, the logistic regression model was optimized using GridSearchCV to find the optimal penalty ("L1" or "L2) and regularization hyperparameter C.

+*The optimal penalty was L2, and the optimal C was 0.34.
 With these optimal parameters, the accuracy on the test set was still 76.9%, similar to what was obtained for the "unoptimized" logistic regression model.*

 As another test case, the model was re-optimized using average precision as the scoring function instead of accuracy.
-The results are presented below. *There is almost no change in the results.*
+The results are presented below.

+*There was almost no change in the results.*

 **Confusion matrix (LR, 0.5 threshold, average_precision)**

 ```
           0 Pred	1 Pred
 0 Actual	138	  27